How to Spot A Phishing Email

 Knowing how to identify phishing emails is the first step to protecting yourself.
 Throughout your organization, everyone should be aware of how to spot phishing attacks, the basic steps to take, and how to reduce the likelihood of receiving these emails in the first place.

 Install Email Security that Detects Phishing: Native security controls in Microsoft or Google should detect most common phishing attempts.
-Additional security protections like an integrated cloud email security solution can provide additional protection and detect even the most advanced, socially-engineered phishing attempts.
+Additional security protections like a cloud email security solution can provide additional protection and detect even the most advanced, socially-engineered phishing attempts.

 Update Your Anti-Virus Software: If you accidentally click on a suspicious link or download an unsolicited attachment, your antivirus software should be fully updated.
 In most cases, a cutting-edge antivirus program will prevent the infiltration of viruses and malware into your systems.